stvnwu/APMMFC/README.md

 #Mouse Input

 The right hand is optimized for mouse interaction.
-Holding down the 'SHIFT' key will allow the user to speed up or slow down audio playback by moving the mouse across the screen.
+Holding down the `SHIFT` key will allow the user to speed up or slow down audio playback by moving the mouse across the screen.
-Holding down the 'CTRL' key will pass the audio through a low-pass filter by moving the mouse up and down the screen.
+Holding down the `CTRL` key will pass the audio through a low-pass filter by moving the mouse up and down the screen.